Info5001/course-instructions/README.md

 - Use Microsoft Teams and post your question to Courses channel
 - Check if other students have faced similar issues in the class discussions
-- Post your question in the course's Canvas discussion forums</li>
+- Post your question in the course's Canvas discussion forums
-- Use office hours (schedule available in Canvas)</li>
+- Use office hours (schedule available in Canvas)
-- Contact your professor or teaching assistant via email</li>
+- Contact your professor or teaching assistant via email

+## Additional Materials

+- [About INFO 5001](about-info-5001.md) - Course overview and objectives
+- [GitHub Repository Lifecycle Guide](github-repo-lifecycle-guide.md) - How to preserve your work after course completion

 ---